Campaign of Danture: Political consequences

 Just before the Campaign of Danture, Kandy was a politically unstable state, ruled by a usurper with insignificant military power.
 After the battle, with his marriage to Dona Catarina, Vimaladharmasuriya's claim to the throne was secured and marked the beginning of a new dynasty.
-The victory at Danture saved Kandy from subjugation by the Portuguese at a time when they had already conquered the rest of Sri Lanka; it remained an independent state till 1815, effectively resisting the Portuguese, Dutch and British.
+The victory at Danture saved Kandy from subjugation by the Portuguese at a time when they had already conquered the rest of Sri Lanka; it remained an independent state till 1815, effectively resisting the Portuguese, Dutch, and British.

 Military consequences

 The tactics the Kandyans used in this campaign served as a model for their future repeated successes against three major European powers.
 They had captured as spoils of war a large stock of Portuguese weapons and the treasure of Jayavira, further strengthening Kandy's arsenal and its treasury.

 This was the first time that a Portuguese army had been so completely defeated during their military operations in Sri Lanka.
 The Portuguese were determined to avenge the Kandyan victory, and in 1602, after many years of preparation, another army was to invade Kandy, under Dom Jerónimo de Azevedo.
-But the Kandyans would defeat them at Balana, leading to a desperate retreat across the country.
+However, the Kandyans would defeat them at Balana, leading to a desperate retreat across the country.
 After this setback, the Portuguese dropped any plans of capturing Kandy intact and Dom Jerónimo instead switched to a systematic campaign of raids, twice every year, using smaller detachments of troops, aimed at crops, cattle and villages, that ravaged Kandy in the coming years.